FG420/FG420/README.md

 ## $${{\color{orange} {About} \space {Me}}}$$

-➡️ I currently studing Web Development Full Stack at [ITS Digital Academy Mario Volpato](https://itsdigitalacademy.com/).
+➡️ Graduated from [ITS Digital Academy Mario Volpato](https://itsdigitalacademy.com/) in Full Stack Web Development.

 ➡️ I aim to create something that can improve mine and others lives.